MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/host-custom-control-with-xaml-islands.md

 ## Package the app

 You can optionally package the WPF app in an [MSIX package](https://docs.microsoft.com/windows/msix) for deployment.
-MSIX is the modern app packaging technology for Windows, and it is based on a combination of MSI, APPX, App-V and ClickOnce installation technologies.
+MSIX is the modern app packaging technology for Windows, and it is based on a combination of MSI, .appx, App-V and ClickOnce installation technologies.

 The following instructions show you how to package the all the components in the solution in an MSIX package by using the [Windows Application Packaging Project](https://docs.microsoft.com/windows/msix/desktop/desktop-to-uwp-packaging-dot-net) in Visual Studio 2019.
 These steps are necessary only if you want to package the WPF app in an MSIX package.
 Note that these steps currently include some workarounds specific to the scenario of hosting custom UWP controls.